danvk/danvk.github.io/_posts/2025-04-22-boggle-solved.md

 ### What tools were used?

-The code is a mixture of C++ for performance critical parts and Python for everything else.
+The code is a mixture of C++ for performance-critical parts and Python for everything else.
 They’re glued together using [pybind11](https://pybind11.readthedocs.io/en/stable/index.html), which I’m a big fan of.

 If you’d like to run the code or learn more, check out the [GitHub repo](https://github.com/danvk/hybrid-boggle/).